sushibagel/PoE-Mechanic-Watch/README.md

 Influenced map tracking for the Searing Exarch and Eater of Worlds mechanics will happen automatically.
 Upon entering a map the counter will be ticked and a message displayed, the counter can be decreased using a hotkey (programmable) and increased by clicking on the icon, the counter can be reset by holding alt and right clicking the icon.
 The Hotkey to remove a counted map can be changed using the "Change Hotkey" tray menu option.

-With Eldritch Auto tracking enabled the tool will attempt to verify which mechanic is currently being used and update counts as necessary using image recognition.
-The i,age recognition may require calibration but it is recommended to attempt to use it as is first before attempting to calibrate.
+With Eldritch Auto tracking enabled the tool will attempt to verify which mechanic is currently being, and can update the count within +/-2 of the current count if it's incorrect.
+Image recognition may require calibration but it is recommended to attempt to use it as is first before attempting to calibrate.
+Additionally, Eldritch Auto tracking can be updated using OCR by hovering over the Icons in the Map Device to display the counts.
+For more information on Eldritch Search please see the [v2.10 discussion thread](https://github.com/sushibagel/PoE-Mechanic-Watch/discussions/51).

 Each mechanic has more informaiton on how it's tracked in the Auto Enable/Disable menu.